ICOS-Carbon-Portal/jupyter/education/PhD/upscaling_carbon_fluxes/README.md

 ## Structure
 The educational material is divided into folders baced on courses.

-* **upscaling carbon fluxes:** includes notebooks that where used as exercise material in a PhD course titled: "From CO2 in situ measurements to carbon balance maps as a tool to support national carbon accounting".
+* **upscaling carbon fluxes:** includes notebooks that where used as exercise material in a PhD course titled: **"From CO2 in situ measurements to carbon balance maps as a tool to support national carbon accounting"**.
 The course was organized by Lund University dept. of Physical Geography and Ecosystem Science and supported by ICOS Carbon Portal, ICOS Sweden and  Lund University ClimBEco Graduate Research School.
+The course was held at Lund University campus between March 9th 2020 and March 13th 2020.
+All developed material includes references to the people involved and the datasets used.

 <br>